-DGA is responsible for the award of NSF assistance awards recommended for support by NSF program offices, with the exception of the Foundation's large facility cooperative agreements.
-From pre-award through closeout, DGA conducts a variety of business, financial, and administrative reviews to ensure compliance with grant terms and conditions, and consistency with applicable NSF policies and Federal rules and regulations.
-DGA provides stewardship and support to a diverse set of stakeholders including grantees, NSF Directorates/Offices and others within the scientific research and education communities, as well as maintains a leadership role in the Federal grants arena.
-In carrying out NSF's primary mission of providing basic research support, DGA interacts on a continuing basis with academic and non-academic institutions, private industry, State and local governments, and other Federal agencies.
+DGA is responsible for the award and administration of the majority of NSF's assistance awards - i.e., grants, cooperative agreements, and fellowship awards, recommended for support by NSF program offices.
+From pre-award through closeout, DGA conducts a variety of business, financial, and administrative reviews to ensure compliance with award terms and conditions and consistency with applicable NSF policies and Federal rules and regulations.
+DGA provides stewardship and support to a diverse set of stakeholders including awardees, NSF Directorates/Offices, and others within the scientific research and education communities.
+DGA also maintains a leadership role in the Federal grants arena.
+In carrying out NSF's primary mission of promoting the progress of science, DGA continually interacts with academic and non-academic institutions, private industry, State and local governments, and other Federal agencies.

-Grants & Agreements Officers (Grants Officers) have delegated authority to issue awards on behalf of the Foundation and their approval constitutes a legal obligation of Federal funds for grantees to expend to fulfill the scope of the approved proposal.
-In addition, Grants Officers are responsible for issuing all grant amendments and certain post-award prior approvals, for monitoring grantee compliance with grant terms and conditions, and for the administration and closeout of these awards.
+Grants & Agreements Officers (Grants Officers) have delegated warrant authority to issue awards on behalf of the Foundation and their approval constitutes a legal obligation of Federal funds for awardees to expend to fulfill the scope of the approved proposal.
+In addition, Grants Officers are responsible for issuing all award amendments and certain post-award prior approvals, for monitoring awardee compliance with award terms and conditions, and for the administration and closeout of these awards.